Fundamentals of DevOps and Software Delivery

 Yevgeniy Brikman

 Yevgeniy (Jim) Brikman is the co-founder of Gruntwork, a company that that offers products & services for setting up world-class DevOps Foundations.
-He's also the author of two other books published by O'Reilly: Terraform: Up & Running, the definitive book on Terraform and OpenTofu, and Hello, Startup, which is a hands-on guide to building products, technologies, and teams in a startup.
+He's also the author of two other books published by O'Reilly: Terraform: Up & Running, the definitive book on Terraform and OpenTofu, and Hello, Startup, a hands-on guide to building products, technologies, and teams in a startup.

 Previously, Jim spent more than a decade building infrastructure and products that serve hundreds of millions of users at LinkedIn, TripAdvisor, Cisco Systems, and Thomson Financial.
 For more info, check out ybrikman.com.

-This is a hands-on guide
+A hands-on guide

 Table of Contents